mwrnd/innova2_flex_xcku15p_notes/README.md

 ### JTAG Programming Failure

 If Vivado finishes Configuration Memory Programming in under a minute with a *\[Labtools 27-3165\] End of startup status: Low* error, it has **not** programmed anything.
-This occurs when a JTAG Adapter is powered and connected to the Innova-2.
+This occurs when the Innova-2 still has control over JTAG.

 ![JTAG Programming Failure](img/JTAG_Programming_Failure.png)

+**Enable JTAG Access** before attempting JTAG programming.
 ```Shell
 sudo mst start
 sudo mst status